romanPashnitskyi/quiz-guess-country/README.md

 # Quiz Guess Contry

-This is a simple quiz about geography countries where you can you that check your knowledge.
+This is a simple quiz about geography countries where you can you check your knowledge.
 This project was developed like test project, it was implemented for improve my skills.

 ## Tech Stack: